elylucas/ng-nest-realtime-apps/docs/lab1.md

 from `handleMessage()` in the Nest gateway?
 That response gets passed back to the callback.

-The next step is updating the app component's template to have a input box and button to send the message.
+The next step is updating the app component's template with an input box and button to send the message.
 Replace the welcome message in **app.componenent.html** with the following: